walterjin6/Code-Test-230219/README.md

 1. TypeScript: Programming Language
 2. React: To construct UI components
 3. React Router: To navigate between pages
-4. Redux Toolkit: To share user name accross components
+4. Redux Toolkit: To share username info across components
 5. TailwindCSS: To style the UI
 6. Axios: To make HTTP requests
-7. MSW (Mock Service Worker): To mock APIs and web products.
+7. MSW (Mock Service Worker): To mock APIs and web requests.
 8. Jest: To run tests and provide test coverage